TransMac

 disk, reformat disk or fix disk by running a check for bad sectors on a Mac.

-Symptom: Some listview context menu items (Copy Here, Delete, New Folder, etc.) are greyed out.
+Symptom: Some listview context menu items (Copy Here, Delete, New Folder, etc.) are grayed out.

-Problem: The disk is write protected or read only.
+Cause: The disk or DMG is read only.

 Solution: For hardware write